ronsun/MyLab.DBLocalization/README.md

 # MyLab.DBLocalization

 ## Purpose
-Minimize table and column size for localization in database.
+Decrease table and column size and complexity for localization in database.

+> This design involves trade-offs, including a higher level of abstraction, which may complicate ORM navigation properties and implicit joins.

 ## Query localization
 ``` sql